rafaco/InAppDevTools/README.md

     implementation 'es.rafaco.inappdevtools:support:0.0.52'
 }
 ```
+Our plugin gather build information and sources, and include them in your apk.
-Our default configuration will enable InAppDevTools only for your debug builds.
-When enabled **all your source code is exposed at our UI and can be extracted from your APK**, including hardcoded API keys, passwords or confidencial data.
-You have few ways to [limit your source code exposition](#exposed_sources).
+:warning: From now on, on your debug compilations **your source code will be exposed on our UI and it could be extracted from your APK** wich could include hardcoded API keys, passwords or other confidencial data.
+Check out [limit your app source code exposition](#exposed_sources) :warning:

 You can already use our library in your app: just run a debug build and shake your app!